f3d-app/f3d/doc/user/05-ANIMATIONS.md

 ## Animation keyframes

 Use the `jump_to_keyframe` command to load an animation at a specific keyframe.
-See [COMMANDS](07-COMMANDS.md) for more information and examples on how to use this command.
+See the [commands reference](07-COMMANDS.md) for more information and examples on how to use this command.

 This command is currently supported only by the following readers: